forcedotcom/run-code-analyzer/README.md

             run: exit 1

 # Version: v1
-The `forcedotcom/run-code-analyzer@v1` GitHub Action is based off of [Salesforce Code Analyzer v4.x](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer-3x.html), that is the original `@salesforce/sfdx-scanner` Salesforce CLI plugin.
+The `forcedotcom/run-code-analyzer@v1` GitHub Action is based on [Salesforce Code Analyzer v4.x](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer-3x.html), which is the original `@salesforce/sfdx-scanner` Salesforce CLI plugin.

-Note:
+**Note:**
 > We plan to stop supporting v4.x of Code Analyzer in the coming months.
 We highly recommend that you start using v5.x, which is currently in Beta.
 For information on v5.x, see https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html.
-> Therefore, we recommend that you use `run-code-analyzer@v2` GitHub Action instead (see above).
+> We highly recommend that you use the `run-code-analyzer@v2` GitHub Action instead (see above).

 ## v1 Inputs
 * <b>`run-command`</b>  *(Default: `run`)*